-Learn more about the results of BRAID.
+Learn more about the results of the BRAID initiative.

-Beacon schools are model institutions that have been successful at increasing the diversity of their undergraduate computing programs.
-The BRAID program was designed, in part, around the successes seen at our Beacon schools which include: California Polytechnic State University-San Luis Obispo, Harvey Mudd College, University of British Columbia, and University of Washington.
+Beacon Schools are model institutions that have been successful at increasing the diversity of their undergraduate computing programs.
+The BRAID program was designed, in part, around the successes seen at our Beacon Schools which include: California Polytechnic State University-San Luis Obispo, Harvey Mudd College, University of British Columbia, and University of Washington.

 Beacon Schools Successfully Guide and Advise BRAID Schools